 Whether it is your first visit to the park or you have been returning for years, you are certain to find something new and refreshing to enjoy at Gorges.
-The park boasts more than 25 miles of hiking trails, suitable for every level of ability, along with picnic areas, rustic campsites and a 7,100-square-foot Leadership in Energy and Environmental Design (LEED) gold-certified visitor center.
+The park boasts more than 25 miles of hiking trails, suitable for every level of ability, along with picnic areas, rustic campsites and a 7,100-square-foot visitor center, which has been recognized for its environmentally friendly design.

 Gorges State Park can be accessed from two entry points: the Grassy Ridge access off N. C. 281, about three-quarters-of-a-mile south of U.S. 64 in the community of Sapphire; or the Frozen Creek access area on Frozen Creek Road, 3.5 miles south of U.S. 64, just west of Rosman.